Nasahist LA Side Effects

 Generic name: guaifenesin / phenylpropanolamine

-Note: This page contains side effects data for the generic drug guaifenesin / phenylpropanolamine.
-It is possible that some of the dosage forms included below may not apply to the brand name Nasahist LA.
+Note: This document contains side effect information about guaifenesin / phenylpropanolamine.
+Some of the dosage forms listed on this page may not apply to the brand name Nasahist LA.

 Applies to guaifenesin/phenylpropanolamine: oral capsule extended release, oral liquid, oral tablet, oral tablet extended release.